pipan/subsetsum-php/README.md

 ## Algorithm

 To compute a subset sum in a polynomial time you have to use dynamic programming.
-This method will find subset in `O(n * m)` where `n` is number of items in source set and `m` in number of target increments.
+This method will find subset in `O(n * m)` where `n` is number of items in source set and `m` is number of target increments.

-Let's assume you want to find subset equal to `100` and you can use only values in set `setOfValues = {10, 20, 50, 70}`.
-You would devide the target to smaller pecies, Actually, you would want to use `the greatest common diviser` of a set of values to create those smaller target pieces.
+Let's assume you want to find a subset equal to `100` and you can use only values in set `setOfValues = {10, 20, 50, 70}`.
+You would divide the target to smaller pecies, Actually, you would want to use `the greatest common diviser` of a set of values to create those smaller target pieces.
 In this example, the GCD would be `10` and our target pieces would look like this `setOfTargets = {0, 10, 20, 30, 40 50, 60, 70, 80, 90, 100}`.
 So our `n` would be equal to `count(setOfValues) == 4` and our `m` would equal to `count(setOfTargets) == 11`.

+> In this case it's faster to compute all permutations of values set (4 * 3 * 2 * 1 = 24) in comparison to our approach (11 * 4 = 44).
+If the set of values gets larger, we will see the advantage of our approach.
+Let's assume we have 20 items in the set.
+For all permutations, we will get (20! = 2.432902e+18).
+Now let's take a look at our approach and let's assume, we want to compute target number of 1000000 and the target set will contain every number until 1000000.
+So our approach will take 20 * 1000000 = 2*e+7.

 ### For Subset Sum